Voltaic314/ByteWave/code/signals/docs.md

 The Signal Router is a key architectural improvement to ByteWave's coordination model.
 It removes brittle channel wiring in favor of a clean, centralized abstraction that scales better and is easier to reason about.

-The new acknowledgment system adds reliability and coordination capabilities, making it suitable for complex multi-party workflows where signal delivery confirmation is critical.

 It plays a foundational role in enabling phase-based coordination, worker queue responsiveness, and dynamic task orchestration — and leaves room for future enhancements like signal replay, observability, and conditional routing.

----

-## Migration Notes

-If you're updating existing code from the old channel-based system:

-1. Replace `signals.GlobalSR.Subscribe(topic, handlerChan)` with `signals.GlobalSR.On(topic, handler)`
-2. Update signal handling to use the new `Signal` struct format
-3. Add acknowledgment handling where required using `sig.Ack` channel
-4. Use `PublishWithAck` for signals that require confirmation